SC34 Electrical Safety

 •

-• 4.2.9 Ensure all Electrical Authorised Persons are made aware of any relevant safety information, defect report or operational restriction on the electrical systems or equipment for which they are responsible as soon as is reasonably practicable, providing appropriate advice to prevent injury.
+• 4.2.11 Ensure all Authorised Persons are made aware of any relevant safety information, defect report or operational restriction on the electrical systems or equipment for which they are responsible as soon as is reasonably practicable, providing appropriate advice to prevent injury.
 (Example NEDeRS – Engineering Directorate).

 • Management of Electrical Systems